Risk Management Practices: Small- to Medium- Size Swine Producers

 - food safety mistake like an antibiotic residual

 - odor complaints or an environmental mishap that results in a fine.

 This fact sheet focuses on the marketing risks component for the small- to medium-size independent swine producer in Iowa.

 On December 13, 2017 the United States Department of Agriculture announced more transparent swine industry pricing protocols.
 The USDA terminology definitions are now associated with the mandatory USDA reporting regulations.Operation risk management generally improves by understanding both these developments, and its impact when identifying and assessing market risks.

 Operation risk management generally improves by understanding both these developments, and its impact when identifying and assessing market risks.

 Because market prices (and resulting margins, market risk) will vary by type of production, it is generally recommended that most swine producers develop a marketing plan.
 A clear understanding of swine marketing terminology can aid in the initial development of a marketing plan.

 Well-done marketing plans (note: even open market cash sales is a plan) include a discussion of:

 - Price Protection - locking in a price floor, even when at a small loss, can protect the operation from larger losses if prices fall.
-Some level of price protection should be considered in case of market collapse from an export disruption (foreign animal disease), an economic downturn, currency value, trade tariff, etc. A few pennies per pig to protect some of the cost to produce a pig could be a wise risk management decision in the event of the unthinkable.
+Some level of price protection should be considered in case of market collapse from an export disruption (foreign animal disease), an economic downturn, currency value, or trade tariff.
+A few pennies per pig to protect some of the cost to produce a pig could be a wise risk management decision in the event of the unthinkable.

 - Profit Goals - specific profit level goals help with decision-making.
-Forward pricing when positive margins are available, is an example of risk management, and the plan would lock in a percentage of the pigs at a profit.
+Forward pricing when positive margins are available is an example of risk management, and the plan would lock in a percentage of the pigs at a profit.
 What percentage of pigs to lock in at what profit level is part of the marketing plan process.